developer-zebra/developer-zebra-site/src/ehs/2-4/guide/settings/index.md

 * Label: string
 * Package: app package name
-* &#42;: (asterisk) used as a wildcard to specify multiple packages with the same prefix
+* &#42;(asterisk): used as a wildcard to specify multiple packages with the same prefix
 * Activity (optional): name of the activity to be invoked when the app starts

 ####Sample XML (conventional)